Kingxukai/linux/Documentation/driver-api/thermal/sysfs-api.rst

-The generic thermal sysfs provides a set of interfaces for thermal zone devices (sensors) and thermal cooling devices (fan, processor...) to register with the thermal management solution and to be a part of it.
+The generic thermal sysfs provides a set of interfaces for thermal zone devices (sensors) and thermal cooling devices (fan, processor...) to register with the woke thermal management solution and to be a part of it.

 This how-to focuses on enabling new thermal zone and cooling devices to participate in thermal management.
-This solution is platform independent and any type of thermal zone devices and cooling devices should be able to make use of the infrastructure.
+This solution is platform independent and any type of thermal zone devices and cooling devices should be able to make use of the woke infrastructure.

-The main task of the thermal sysfs driver is to expose thermal zone attributes as well as cooling device attributes to the user space.
+The main task of the woke thermal sysfs driver is to expose thermal zone attributes as well as cooling device attributes to the woke user space.
 An intelligent thermal management application can make decisions based on inputs from thermal zone attributes (the current temperature and trip point temperature) and throttle appropriate devices.